DevMountain/node-auth-afternoon/README.md

 ### Summary

 In this step we are going to write a function that will be invoked after our `tradeCodeForAccessToken` function.
-Call this function `tradeAccessTokenForUserInfo`. this function will take in the response of `tradeCodeForAccessToken` as a parameter (called `access_token`) and return a `Promise` in the form of an `axios.get` to your `auth0_domain/userinfo` with the `access_token` as a query
+Call this function `tradeAccessTokenForUserInfo`. this function will take in the response of `tradeCodeForAccessToken` as a parameter (called `accessTokenResponse`) and return a `Promise` in the form of an `axios.get` to your `auth0_domain/userinfo` with the `access_token` as a query

 ### Instructions

 * Open `index.js`.
-* in your `/callback` enpoint and under your `tradeCodeForAccessToken` function, write another function and call it `tradeAccessTokenForUserInfo` that takes in an `access_token` response as the parameter.
+* in your `/callback` enpoint and under your `tradeCodeForAccessToken` function, write another function and call it `tradeAccessTokenForUserInfo` that takes in an `accessTokenResponse` as the parameter.
 * Send the token back to Auth0 to get user info:
+  * You will need to pull the `access_token` out of the `accessTokenResponse`, the token will be attached to `accessTokenRespone.data.access_token`
   * Within your function logic, return a `Promise` (i.e `axios.get`).
-The URL should be your Auth0 domain, with path `/userinfo/`, and query string `access_token` with the appropriate value.
+The URL should be your Auth0 domain, with path `/userinfo/`, also attach a query called `access_token` with the appropriate value.